Cadmus is a school in Barcelona dedicated exclusively to the teaching of Arabic language and culture.

 Raghida Abillamaa (Lebanon)

-Teacher of Arabic language at Blanquerna University (Ramón Llull) Barcelona.
+Teacher of Arabic language at Blanquerna University (Ramón Llull)

-BA & MA Université Saint-Joseph de Beirut.
+BA & MA Université Saint-Joseph, Beirut.

-DEA Universitat Pompeu Fabra de Barcelona.
+DEA Universitat Pompeu Fabra, Barcelona.

 Teaching team: